There's no time to be angry. I'd rather be angry than scared but I still have to get out.

 "I think this is what it's supposed to be like."
 He says, completely losing me again.
 He does that a lot though, starting a topic he's already been running through his head long before he starts talking.
 It confuses a lot of people, and scares his patients when he starts mumbling to himself whilst looking at their charts.
 There is nothing scarier than just hearing '-ism', '-niatic' and other similarly mysterious suffixes when you're in a paper gown watching a man in white read your test results.

 "Having a brother.
 I think it must be kinda like this."
 Oh.
-It’s one of these moments.
 The same life-and-universe kind I’ve been carrying so far.
 They’re worse when I'm in company than alone.
 Particularly worse with him.
 I can see what this place has done to Chance now; how tired he looks, the weight of trying to save so many lives with so little to work with.
 He's starting to struggle to come up with meaningless chatter, never one to lead a conversation on the best of days.
 He would just sort of phase in, look confused, say his piece, and go back to wherever his mind was before.

 "I think so too.
 Do you think it would have been like this with Charity?
 They say twins are supposed to be closer."
 Not a new question and one he’d heard plenty of times over.
 What did it feel like?
 Can you feel her now even though she's gone?
 Do you miss her?
 The answers is always 'no'.
 She'd barely lived a day.
 It was like asking if he missed his great great grandmother.